muokicaleb/muokicaleb/README.md

   <img src="https://github-readme-stats.vercel.app/api?username=muokicaleb&theme=nord&count_private=true&show_icons=true" alt="Muoki Caleb's GitHub stats" align="right" />
 </a>
 <p align="left">
-- ✨ I'm a DevOps Engineer, and OpenSource Contributor interested in solving meaningful problems using technology.
+- ✨ I'm a DevOps Engineer, and OpenSource Contributor interested in solving meaningful problems using technology.<br>
-- Previously I have worked as a Software Developer, Data Scientist, and Data Engineer.
+- Previously I have worked as a Software Developer, Data Scientist, and Data Engineer.<br>
 - When I am not being paid to build solutions, I am building cyber-security tools for penetration testers.
 - You can ask me about anything.
-If I can help, I will.
+If I can help, I will.<br>

 </p>
   <br>